halfmarble/hm-panelizer/README.md

       pip3 install pygame

       pip3 install pycairo

+- I have received a report that "cairocffi" python package is required as well.
+On my Mac things work fine without it, however, if your machine needs it, then you can install it with:

+      pip3 install cairocffi

 Once you have `python` and the required python packages installed, you can run `hm-panelizer` via command line (i.e. terminal) by `cd`'ing into the **hm-panelizer** folder, then issuing `python3 main.py` command.